Laurence Paul Methuen1

 Lady Aileen May Wyndham-Quin was born on 9 April 1873.1 She was the daughter of Windham Thomas Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl and Florence Elizabeth Kerr.1 She married Brig.-Gen. Reginald le Normand Brabazon, 13th Earl of Meath, son of Reginald Brabazon, 12th Earl of Meath and Lady Mary Jane Maitland, on 12 February 1908.1 She died on 25 February 1962 at age 88.1

 Her married name became Brabazon.
-As a result of her marriage, Lady Aileen May Wyndham-Quin was styled as Countess of Meath on 11 October 1929.
+After her marriage, Lady Aileen May Wyndham-Quin was styled as Countess of Meath on 11 October 1929.

 Children of Lady Aileen May Wyndham-Quin and Brig.-Gen. Reginald le Normand Brabazon, 13th Earl of Meath